nehas25/tamagotchi/README.md

     * Display corresponding animation

 # Final comments
 It was so much fun to develop this project, it felt addictive at times.
 It was also challenging and pushed me to my limits.
 I had to hold on to my faith in myself and power through.
 Many thanks to the instructors, Kenny and Michael, who were a huge help and helped me get unstuck at times.
 My fellow classmates are also amazing, always encouraging, supporting, and helping each other.

-Web development is so much fun and I am happy that I have finally started this journey.
+I feel very proud of this accomplishment after just 2 weeks of learning.
+Web development is so much fun and I am happy that I have finally started on this journey.😄🙌🏽